shepherdjerred/astro-opengraph-images/README.md

 1. Install the fonts you want to use.
 Fonts must be explicitly declared to be used for images.
 System fonts are _not_ available.
 For this quick start guide, we'll install the [Roboto](https://fontsource.org/fonts/roboto) font.

-   You can find more fonts on [Fontsource](https://fontsource.org/), or you can use any font file that you have.
-See the Satori documentation on [loading fonts](https://github.com/vercel/satori?tab=readme-ov-file#overview).
+   You can find more fonts on [Fontsource](https://fontsource.org/), or you can use any font file.

    ```bash
    npm i @fontsource/roboto